Role

 Change #2

-I added a short tutorial of the AI interview after users having trouble navigating it during the testing sessions,
+I added a short tutorial for the AI interview after users had trouble navigating it during testing sessions.
+This gives users a brief overview of the format.

 DESIGN SYSTEM